ananyaaasm/Hospital-Emergency-Room-Dashboard/README.md

 It was created as part of a learning exercise to understand and apply data analysis and visualization techniques in Excel, especially focused on a healthcare environment.

 # Key Insights
-Patient Admission Status: Admitted vs. non-admitted breakdown
+1)Patient Admission Status: Admitted vs. non-admitted breakdown

-Age Distribution: Patient count across age groups
+2)Age Distribution: Patient count across age groups

-Timeliness: % of patients attended within 30 minutes
+3)Timeliness: % of patients attended within 30 minutes

-Gender Analysis: Male vs. Female patient split
+4)Gender Analysis: Male vs. Female patient split

-Department Referrals: Common departments patients are referred to
+5)Department Referrals: Common departments patients are referred to